 Visa Information

 The L-Visa (Tourist Visa) is the most common for visitors.
 Other visa types may be needed depending on the purpose of your visit.
-The application process includes gathering documents, completing an online form, and submitting to a Chinese Embassy or Consulate or a Chinese Visa Application Service Center (CVASC).
+The application process includes gathering documents, completing an online form, and submitting to a Chinese Embassy or Consulate or someone From china Visa Application Service Center (CVASC).

 Essential Visa Checklist